 Oncology nursing is specialty practice.
 Additional knowledge and cognitive and clinical skills must support this practice.
 Certification (CNA) confirms the acquisition of knowledge applied to clinical practice.
 The designation of CON(C) is one aspect of the Specialized Oncology Nurse.
 Continuing education and development in the clinical areas is needed for oncology nurses to grow and enhance their knowledge and practice base.
 Life-long learning is an element that supports excellence in practice.

 The evolving health care system and new technologies require new approaches to oncology nursing education.
-On-going advances in cancer and nursing research and treatment and care require continual revision of specialty content.
-There needs to be greater focus on the impact of cancer genetics, risk analysis and prevention, palliative care, long-term survivorship, cancer in the aged, psychosocial counselling and interventions and pediatric oncology nursing.
-Key to the educational preparation of oncology nurses is the skill in understanding, use and application of an evolving knowledge base.
+Ongoing advances in cancer and nursing research and treatment and care require continual revision of specialty content.
+There needs to be a greater focus on the impact of cancer genetics, risk analysis and prevention, palliative care, long-term survivorship, cancer in the aged, psychosocial counseling and interventions and pediatric oncology nursing.
+The key to the educational preparation of oncology nurses is the skill in understanding, use and application of an evolving knowledge base.
 In addition to knowledge application skills, oncology nurses need increasing knowledge and competence in influencing the direction of care.